mzattera/FuckBench/README.md

 ### Changing 6502 emulator

 If you change the emulator, please notice that the Java linker (`<root>\eclipse\6502bf tools\src\org\mzattera\bf6502\Linker.java` needs to know the position of the `mem` array
 (this is the emulted 6502 memory) on the tape.
-This information is provided by the FuckBrainFuck compiler when it compiles the emulator 8check the compiler output towards the end).
+This information is provided by the FuckBrainFuck compiler when it compiles the emulator (check the compiler output towards the end).

 ### Compiling 6502 emulator

 Run `<root>\bin\FB_build_emu.bat` to rebuild the 6502bf emulator (`<root>\6502bf.bf`).
-The folder `<root>\test\ca65^` contains code to test the emulator, they are used by `FB_run_tests.bat` as ecplained below.
+The folder `<root>\test\ca65` contains code to test the emulator, they are used by `FB_run_tests.bat` as ecplained below.